The Clear Edge

 Think about what happens:

-• Sales pitches for the premium tier expansion.
+2. Sales pitches for the premium tier expansion

-• All valid.
+All valid.
 All competing.
-Without a framework, discussion becomes debate.
-Loudest voice wins, or the founder splits the difference.
+Without a framework, the discussion turns into a debate where the loudest voice wins or the founder splits the difference and nobody feels truly aligned.

 Three weeks later:

-• Each department interprets “the decision” through its own lens.
+• Each department then interprets “the decision” through its own lens and adjusts their work accordingly.

 The Team Offsite Protocol removes variables: